emilianavt/VSeeFaceManual/README.md

 #### How do I do chroma keying with a gray background?

 VSeeFace does not support chroma keying.
 Instead, capture it in OBS using a game capture and enable the `Allow transparency` option on it.
 Once you press the tiny ※ button in the lower right corner, the UI will become hidden and the background will turn transparent in OBS.
+You can hide and show the ※ button using the space key.

 #### What's the best way to set up a collab then?

 You can set up the virtual camera function, load a background image and do a Discord (or similar) call using the virtual VSeeFace camera.

 #### Can I get rid of the ※ button in the corner somehow?
+It shows on OBS.

 You can hide and show the ※ button using the space key.